 Phase 1: Establishing an Aboriginal Representative Body

-Phase 1 began with the Victorian Government’s commitment to treaty.
+Phase 1 began with the Victorian Government’s commitment to treaty, and included:

 - extensive community consultation

 - appointment of a dedicated Victorian Treaty Advancement Commissioner to consult on, design and establish the Aboriginal Representative Body

 - launch of Deadly Questions, an award-winning campaign to build public awareness and support for treaty